 It's wireless, features Bluetooth connectivity on top of that, and lets you run speaker inputs through the hub so you don't have to change audio ins and outs manually - just turn the headset on and off and let your system figure out the rest.

 Virtual surround is on the menu - and actually quite hard to turn off, though possible - but the best sound comes from the stereo configuration.
-The retractable mic isn't a highlight, coming across quite thin compared with other mics, but it's clear, reliable, and great at noise-cancelling away those keyboard clacks.
+The retractable mic isn't a highlight, coming across quite thin compared with other mics.
+Still, it's clear, reliable, and great at noise-cancelling away those keyboard clacks.

-Best of all, the Arctis 9 is compatible with PS5 right off the bat, so no need to rethink your audio setup come preorder arrival day.
+Best of all, the Arctis 9 is compatible with PS5 right off the bat, so no need to rethink your audio setup once you've picked one up.